mohnaufal2023/mohnaufal2023/README.md

 <h1 align="center">mooooafit (Asian)</h1>

-<h3 align="center">I am a junior back end with a focus on software development using JavaScript and Node.js.
+<h3 align="center">I am a junior Fronr-End with a focus on software development using JavaScript and Node.js.
 I have experience in managing code using Git and GitHub.
 In addition, I also have expertise in UI/UX design, which helps me in creating attractive and easy-to-use interfaces for users.</h3>

 - 🌱 I keep learning about the javascript ecosystem